Animal Respiration: Gill Breathing

 What Does the Term "Gill" Mean?

-The term “gill” signifies some kind of lamella.
+The term “gill” stands for a kind of lamella.
 Some mushrooms also have “gills” under their cap.
 Yet, they do not use them for breathing but for dispersing their spores.
-Characteristics like the shape and color of the gills can also help to identify the mushroom species.